przemek83/volbx/README.md

 | Wble | master | master |

 ## Compilation and installation
-Use directly Cmake or QtCreator.
-Cmake **should**:
+Use directly CMake or Qt Creator.
+CMake **should**:
 - configure everything automatically,
 - download dependencies using Git (QuaZip, Zlib, Eible, Wble, Qwtble) and SVN (Qwt),
 - build dependencies,
 - compile Volbx and create binaries.

-This is of course happy path...
+This is of course a happy path...

 **TIPS**: set `CMAKE_PREFIX_PATH` env variable (should point to Qt) and add `qmake` location to `PATH` variable (QWT building expects it).

 ## Licensing
 Volbx is published using LGPLv3 license.

-Project uses following software and licenses:
+The project uses the following software and licenses:
-* Qt, Qwt, QuaZip, Eible, Wble and Qwtble libraries - LGPL licences (more on qt-project.org, quazip.sourceforge.net, qwt.sourceforge.net and github.com/przemek83),
+* Qt, Qwt, QuaZip, Eible, Wble and Qwtble libraries - LGPL licenses (more on qt-project.org, quazip.sourceforge.net, qwt.sourceforge.net and github.com/przemek83),
 * Zlib - Zlib license (can be found on zlib.net).

 ## Updater